 However, even when an arrest record is sealed or expunged, access is still available to law enforcement, the judicial system, when attempting to purchase a firearm, or seeking employment with an organization that serves the elderly or children.

-If you are interested in learning more about how to seal or expunge criminal records, please contact the Law Offices of Robert Malove.
+Contact the Law Offices of Robert Malove.
 We will guide you through the sealing and expungement process.